 In most cases, notice of an application for a marine licence must be published in at least one paper local to the site of the activity.
 The advert should state:

-- that the application has been made, what it is for, together with a description of the land to which it relates
+- that the application has been made, what it is for, together with a description of the location to which it relates;

 The licensing authority must have regard to any representations which it receives from any person having an interest in the outcome of the application.
 Any representations regarding an application should be made to the Scottish Government at the following address:

 Please note: Any representation to the Scottish Government should identify the proposal and specify the grounds for representation.